-One of the most frequent questions asked by adults caring for grieving children and young people is 'How can I help and what can I do?'.
+One of the most frequent questions asked by adults caring for grieving children and young people is 'What can I do to help support my child?'.
 It’s important to recognise that grieving is a completely normal response to death.
 With sensitive support and care from family, friends and school, most children will not need professional help.

 Every child is unique and will cope with the death of someone important in their own way.
-There is no magic formula, but here is some guidance based on what bereaved families have told us helps.
+There is no magic formula, but here is some guidance based on what bereaved families have told us has helped them.

 Why is it important to be honest with a grieving child?

-It is natural for an adult to want to protect a child from conversations and information which may seem upsetting.
-But children are generally much more able to deal with difficult truths than we may think, as long as they are told in an age-appropriate way, in language they can understand.
+It is natural for an adult to want to protect a child from conversations and information which may be upsetting.
+But children are generally much more able to deal with difficult truths than we may think, as long as they are told in an age-appropriate way and in language they can understand.
 Even a very sad truth can be more helpful to them than uncertainty and confusion.
-What a child does not know they tend to make up and their fantasies can be very distressing to them and difficult to deal with.
+What a child does not know they tend to make up and what they imagine in their minds can be inaccurate, and sometimes distressing and even more difficult to deal with than the truth.

 Children and young people need information given in words appropriate for their age and understanding.
 Without information, they cannot start to make sense of what has happened.
 Children pick up on atmosphere and will be aware that there is something that everyone else knows about but not them.
-This can create feelings of exclusion and isolation from the rest of the family.
+This can create feelings of exclusion and isolation from the rest of the family and can lead to mistrust.

 One bereaved child told us: 'It helps to know why everyone in the family is sad and worried because when you don’t know what is happening you can’t help thinking it’s your fault.'